alexgrubor/alexgrubor/README.md

 <img src="https://rishavanand.github.io/static/images/greetings.gif" align="center" style="width: 100%" />

-*👋 Hi, I’m Aleksandra, web developer based In Essen, Germany.
-* 👀 I'm a passionate Full Stack Web Developer with a focus on the MERN stack and Front-end development.
+*👋 Hi, I’m Aleksandra, a passionate Full Stack Web Developer with a focus on the MERN stack and Front-end development based in Essen, Germany.
 * My goal is to create captivating and user-friendly web applications.
 * With a background in graphic design, I bring a unique blend of creativity and technical expertise to my projects.
 * 🌱 I’m currently working on Full stack web browser based mulitiplayer UNO GAME, you can check it here  <a href="https://github.com/setazarm/UNO">UNO GAME</>